 Join us as we take flight to honor Clark College’s outstanding alumni, students, faculty, staff and philanthropic partners.
 This extraordinary event celebrates the spirit of achieving together what we cannot do alone.
 It’s a night of entertainment and awards honoring our Clark community you will not want to miss!

-Clark College Foundation announces Columbia Credit Union and Glenn and Betty Tribe as its 2017 Presidential Award recipients.
+Clark College Foundation announces Columbia Credit Union and Glenn and Betty Tribe as its 2017 Presidential Award for Excellence in Philanthropy recipients.

 Columbia Credit Union

 Columbia Credit Union, with 13 branches in Clark County, Wash., and serving four counties in Oregon, is being saluted for their leadership in education.

 Lisa Gibert, president/CEO of Clark College Foundation, announced the recipients in advance of its annual donor gala, Savoring Excellence, scheduled for November 2, 2017.

 “I couldn’t be prouder to bestow this award on an organization that is part of the fabric of this community,” said Gibert.
 “Columbia Credit Union is a leader in taking proactive steps to ensure we have a citizenry that is prepared, trained and engaged for this region’s exciting future.
 Their leadership in education at Clark College has allowed us to enhance the equipment to our Pharmacy Technician and STEM programs.”